 The Silver Search Task Force continues to provide awareness to the public, loved ones, and caregivers regarding the Silver Search process.
 Radio and television public service announcements that were broadcast in 2019 and 2020 have expired, but the task force continues to utilize social media to disseminate information, and digital displays of missing persons appeared on lottery terminals and interstate message boards.
 The Task Force trained hundreds of law enforcement personnel, caregivers, first responders, and guardians across Illinois.
 These training sessions highlighted the endangered missing person advisory and its usefulness in missing person cases.
 Because of these trainings, law enforcement all across Illinois is utilizing this advisory system in their missing person policies and procedures.
-The training sessions were held both in person and virtually throughout 2021.
+The training sessions were held both in person and virtually throughout 2023.

-- The Silver Search Task Force met two times in 2022.
+- The Silver Search Task Force met two times in 2023.
 The focus of the group was to increase the understanding of what a Silver Search is and how it can be utilized to save a person's life.
 The Task Force discussed its statutory obligations, system upgrades, and future training needs.
-The group continues to branch out to incorporate new members and initiatives with the common goal of providing the best program for those that go missing with Alzheimer's or dementia. - The Silver Search Task force met in Springfield, IL on March 22, 2022.
-The focus of the meeting was to look at future ways to enhance the collection of after-action reports and how to increase the referrals for service for those involved in a Silver Search.
-This data is critical to getting the family, caregivers, and guardians the information and resources they need to assist them. - On October 25, 2022, the Silver Search Task Force met in Normal, IL as a guest of the Illinois Broadcasters Association annual conference.
+The group continues to branch out to incorporate new members and initiatives with the common goal of providing the best program for those that go missing with Alzheimer's or dementia. - The Silver Search Task force met in Springfield, IL on February 28, 2023.
+The focus of the meeting was to look at future ways to enhance the collection of afteraction reports and how to increase the referrals for service for those involved in a Silver Search.
+This data is critical to getting the family, caregivers, and guardians the information and resources they need to assist them.
+Future data will be used to further guide the mission of our Task Force. - On October 24, 2023, the Silver Search Task Force met in Normal, IL as a guest of the Illinois Broadcasters Association annual conference.
 As a partner, the Illinois Broadcasters association supports the Task Force mission to help spread the message of the Silver Search process.
 The Task Force discussed website updates, archiving alerts, additional system upgrades, future criteria upgrades, and statewide training initiatives.